14 Facts About My Bookshelves

 - I own six different editions of my favourite Jane Austen's novel, Sense and Sensibility.

-- I also own one book in Italian language, even though I don't speak Italian.
-But I've read the book in Czech, and for the record, I loved it so much more than The Fault in Our Stars by John Green.
+- I also own one book in the Italian language, even though I don't speak Italian.
+But I've read the book in Czech and loved it so much that, since I was actually visiting Italy at the time, I bought in the original.
 In English, the book is called White Like Milk, Red Like Blood by Alessandro D'Avenia.

 - I own 8 signed books.
 But then, only two of them I really care for.
 They being Irises and The Memory of Light by Fancisco X. Stork.
 I love all of his books entirely.